ThinkPad: T series (2000–current)

-The T series historically had high-end features, such as magnesium alloy roll-cages, high-density IPS screens known as FlexView (discontinued after the T60 series), 7-row keyboards, screen latches, the Lenovo UltraBay, and ThinkLight.
+The T series historically had high-end features, such as magnesium alloy roll-cages, high-density IPS screens known as FlexView (discontinued after the T60 series), 7-row keyboards, screen latches, the UltraBay, and ThinkLight.
 Models included both 14.1-inch and 15.4-inch displays available in 4:3 and 16:10 aspect ratios.

 Since 2012, the entire ThinkPad line was given a complete overhaul, with modifications such as the removal of separate buttons for use with the TrackPoint (xx40 series – 2014, then reintroduced xx50 series – 2015), removal of separate audio control buttons, removal of screen latch, and the removal of LED indicator lights.
 Models starting from the xx40 series featured a Power Bridge battery system, which had a combination of a lower capacity built-in battery and a higher capacity external battery, enabling the user to switch the external without putting the computer into hibernation.
 However, beginning with the 2019 xx90 series models, the external battery was removed in favor of a single internal battery.
 Also, non-widescreen displays are no longer available, with 16:9 aspect ratio as the only remaining choice.

 The Tx20 series ThinkPads came in two editions: 15" (T520) or a 14" (T420).
 These are the last ThinkPads to use the classic 7-row keyboard, with the exception of the Lenovo ThinkPad 25th anniversary edition released on Oct.
-5, 2017, which was based on the ThinkPad T470.
+5, 2017, which was based on the T470.

 Over time, The T series ThinkPad's purpose has changed.
 Initially, the T series ThinkPad was meant to have high-end business features and carry a 10–20% markup over the other ThinkPads.
-Starting with the T400, the ThinkPad T series became less of a high-end business laptop and became more suited as a mobile workstation, becoming similar to the W-series or P-series ThinkPads.
-Achieving similar performance to the W-series, but with a 5–10% smaller profile than the W-series ThinkPads.
+Starting with the T400, the ThinkPad T series became less of a high-end business laptop and became more suited as a mobile workstation, becoming similar to the W series or P series ThinkPads.
+Achieving similar performance to the W series, but with a 5–10% smaller profile than the W series ThinkPads.
 In 2013, the T440 introduced another major shift in The ThinkPad T series.
 The ThinkPad became more of an overall office machine than a mobile workstation.
 By today's standards, The ThinkPad T series is thicker than most of its competitors.

-X Series (2000–current)
+X series (2000–current)

-The X Series is the main high-end ultraportable ThinkPad line, offering a lightweight, highly portable laptop with moderate performance.
+The X series is the main high-end ultraportable ThinkPad line, offering a lightweight, highly portable laptop with moderate performance.
 The current sub-lines for the X series includes: